KOIL

-KOIL (1290 kHz) is a commercial AM radio station, licensed to Omaha, Nebraska.
-It airs a talk radio format and is owned by NRG Media, headquartered in Cedar Rapids.
-The studios are on Dodge Street at 50th Avenue in Midtown Omaha.
+KOIL (1290 kHz) is a commercial radio station, licensed to Omaha, Nebraska.
+It airs a talk radio format and is owned by Usher Media Group.
+The station's studios are on Dodge Street at 50th Avenue in Midtown Omaha.

-KOIL is a Class B station powered at 5,000 watts.
-At night, it uses a directional antenna with a three-tower array to protect other stations on 1290 AM.
-The transmitter site is off Harrison Street, near Big Papillion Creek in Bellevue, Nebraska.
+KOIL is a Class B station powered at 5,000 watts, it uses a directional antenna with a three-tower array at night to protect other stations on 1290 AM.
+Its transmitter site is off Harrison Street, near Big Papillion Creek in Bellevue, Nebraska.

 Programming

 KOIL's schedule is mostly nationally syndicated talk shows.
 Weekdays begin with two news magazines, America in the Morning with John Trout and This Morning, America's First News with Gordon Deal.
 The rest of the weekday schedule includes Brian Kilmeade and Friends, The Sean Hannity Show, The Mark Levin Show, The Chris Plante Show, Ground Zero with Clyde Lewis and America at Night with Rich Valdés.

 Weekends feature shows on money, health, the law, technology, guns and home repair.
 Syndicated weekend programs include The Kim Komando Show, Bill Handel on The Law and At Home with Gary Sullivan.
 KOIL airs live sports including Kansas City Chiefs football and Omaha Lancers junior ice hockey.
 Most hours begin with an update from ABC News Radio.